SEEF Grant Guidelines

 4.1.5. must not also receive funding from the Clubs’ Council for the same project, event, or activity;

 5.1.
-Grants are made in at least eight (8) funding rounds, held throughout the year on dates determined by the Panel and published on the PARSA webs ite.
-The closing times for each round are at 11.59pm (AEST).
+Grants are made in at least eight (8) funding rounds for Individual/Group and Conference Grants and at least two (2) funding rounds in the case of Venture grants, held throughout the year on dates determined by the Panel and published on the PARSA website.
+The closing times for each round are at 11.59pm (AEST) unless otherwise stated.

 5.3.
 Applicants must adhere to the ANU Code of Conduct when communicating with Staff and Panel members.
 All contact and correspondence shall be in a respectful and constructive manner, free from discrimination or harassment.